-The Quirinal is the tallest one of the original Seven Hills of Rome.
-At present, the Quirinal Palace, the residence of the Italian president, is on the top of this hill, the highest of the seven.
+The Quirinal Hill is the tallest one of the original Seven Hills of Rome.
+At present, The Piazza del Quirinale and the Quirinal Palace, the residence of the Italian president, are located at the top of this hill.

 Quirinal Hill Rome

 History and curiosities

 There were settlements on the hill long before Rome existed, starting with the tribe of the Sabines (whose women were later to be kidnapped by the Romans, according to legend).
 The hill’s name is also of Sabine origin, it being called after the tribe’s war god Quirinus.

 Over the centuries, the hill was always a place where intellectuals used to gather.
 Pomponius Atticus, Cicero‘s editor, had a publishing house there.
 Virgilius lived on the hill.
 During the Renaissance this was where literary circles met.
 At some point, the Pope even had one of the louder literary groups, including one of his own Cardinals, imprisoned in the Castel Sant’Angelo.

 Points of interest Quirinal Hill